Persuasion Strategies in Copy for Maximum Outcome

 Why Avoid the Word “Quit”?

-Words like “quit” are associated with failure, and people naturally resist being seen as “quitters.”
-Reframing cancellation options with more neutral or positive language can reduce the likelihood of a customer following through with their decision to leave.
+Words like “quit” are associated with failure, and people naturally resist being seen as quitters.
+By reframing cancellation options in neutral or positive terms, you reduce the likelihood that a customer will follow through with the cancellation process.

 Example: Instead of saying, “Quit your subscription,” try “Pause your membership” or “Take a break.”